PandaFalls2004/Minutes_and_Ratings/README.md

 We chose minutes as our response variable because it is valuable to know how long a recipe will take to cook.
 This would be valuable information when planning when and what to cook at certain times.

+The metrics we used are RMSE and R^2.
+We used these metrics because they are common Linear Regression criterion measures.
+The information that we would know at the time of prediction would be all the columns in the recipe dataset that was first introduced besides the *minute* column.
+All of that information is related to the actual recipe themselves and is inputted as features of that recipe.
+Based off of those features,  we would want to be able to predict how much time said recipe takes to cook.

 ## Final Model
 We decided to use the same 3 variables from our baseline model, since the graphs demonstrated that these variables did positively correlate with minutes.
 We tried a different regressor, specifically a decision tree regressor.